MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     WHERE id IN (1, 2);
     ```

-    By placing the generated summaries side-by-side, it is easy to compare the quality of the summaries generated by each of the methods.
-For the Margie's Travel application, abstractive summarization appears to be the better option, providing concise summaries that deliver high-quality information in a natural and readable manner.
-The extractive summaries, while providing some details, are more disjointed, and do not deliver the same value as the original content created by abstractive summarization.
+    By placing the generated summaries side-by-side, it is easy to compare the quality of the summaries generated by each method.
+For the Margie's Travel application, abstractive summarization is the better option, providing concise summaries that deliver high-quality information in a natural and readable manner.
+While giving some details, the extractive summaries are more disjointed and offer less value than the original content created by abstractive summarization.

 ## Store Description Summary in the Database